We will secure the MySQL installation by running mysql_secure_installation.

 In order to log into MySQL to secure it, we'll need the current

 password for the root user.
 If you've just installed MySQL, and

 you haven't set the root password yet, the password will be blank,

 Enter current password for root (enter for none):

 Since we already have root password set, answer this part with n:

 Setting the root password ensures that nobody can log into the MySQL

 You already have a root password set, so you can safely answer 'n'.

 Change the root password?
 [Y/n] n

 Remove the anonymous user to improve security.
-This will make sure people or application have correct username and password to login to MySQL.
-Answer with Y.
+This will make sure only people or applications with the correct username and password are able to login to MySQL.
+Answer with Y: